Know your audience: specializing grounded language models with listener subtraction: Results

 \subsubsection{Explicit prompting}

 Finally, we evaluate a simpler, commonly-used approach to model specialization: explicit prompting.
 These experiments also provide a baseline for our zero-shot results (in Section \ref{sec:zeroshot}), as no training is involved.
-We created a variety of possible prefixes to elicit the desired specialization, as explicit prompting can be quite brittle.
+We created a variety of possible prefixes to elicit specialization, as explicit prompting can be brittle.
 Full results are provided in Appendix \ref{appx:prompts}.

-Table \ref{tab:caption_prefix} shows the top three prompts and relevant metrics for the (unperturbed, grayscale) transform pair, on both FMNIST and COCO.
-Explicit prompting does lead to some specialization (when compared to the base captioning model, with no prefix), but fails to account for the robust specialization we observe in Section \ref{sec:fmnist}, \ref{sec:coco}.
-In fact, captioning prefixes can be quite brittle, as evidenced by the diverse behavior we observe from superficially similar prompts.
-For ``colors in image:'' and ``color:'', the model has high color prevalence, but very low diversity.
-Qualitatively, samples of the model are of the form ``color: green, black, white, blue, red ...'' where the model lists all colors, with the first color typically corresponding to the true color of the image.
-For ``color:'' we also observe that the model doesn't completely stop using nouns.
-For ``the color of this image is'' we observe slightly reduced color prevalence, but much stronger color diversity and very little usage of nouns.
+Table \ref{tab:caption_prefix} shows the top three prompts and relevant metrics for the (identity, grayscale) transform pair, on both FMNIST and COCO.
+Explicit prompting does lead to some specialization (when compared to the base captioning model), but fails to provide the robust specialization we observe in Section \ref{sec:results}.
+Captioning prefixes can be quite brittle, as evidenced by the diverse behavior we observe from superficially similar prompts.
+For ``colors in image:'' and ``color:'', the model has high color prevalence, but low diversity.
+Qualitatively, the model tends to list all colors, with only the first color corresponding to the true color of the image.
+For ``color:'' we also observe that the model still uses nouns.
+For ``the color of this image is'' we observe slightly reduced color prevalence, but much stronger color diversity and little usage of nouns.

 On COCO, similar color prompts yield surprisingly large differences in color prevalence.
 We also observe ``switching'' behavior: per image, the speaker either ignores the caption prefix (e.g., ``color: person and her son play in the water'') or specializes (e.g., ``color: blue and white'').
 Qualitatively, this behavior mirrors the stage-like transition in the COCO-trained speaker, in Section \ref{sec:coco}.